Posted: July 13, 2015 12:07 pm

 If you have trees on your property making tree roots a likely candidate for blocking your yard drain or if you suspect it is simply a more stubborn clog of dirt and debris, you can try using a hydro-jet or a drain snake to clear the problem.
 Drain snakes and hydro-jets (high pressure water jets) can often be rented at your local hardware store if you would like to attempt the cleaning yourself.
 Nasty root and other debris related clogs can be challenging to handle, however, so we recommend you call an experienced professional plumber like H. Jack’s Plumbing & Heating Company to take on this job for you.
 Once the clog has been pulled out or pushed through the yard drain, you should be able to see water freely flowing through both the problem drain through to the inspection portal.
 Stubborn clogs may require using the drain snake or hydro-jet from both the drain side and the inspection/cleanout side of the drain to break them loose.

 If the hydro-jet or drain snake do not allow penetration of the clogged area and what is being removed from the drain is dirt, mud and stones, this is the sign of a broken yard drain pipe that must be replaced.
-H. Jack’s Plumbing & Heating is a yard drain repair expert, having performed thousands of broken drain pipe replacement projects.
+H. Jack’s Plumbing & Heating is an expert on how to unclog an outdoor drain, having performed thousands of broken drain pipe replacement projects.
 To setup an appointment and have your drain inspected, cleaned and if necessary repaired by a trained H. Jack’s professional, in Northeast Ohio call (888) 458-1161, in the greater Erie, Pennsylvania area call (888) 454-8462 and in the greater Jamestown, New York area call us at (866) 664-5809 or if it is more convenient, use our online contact form by clicking here.

 More Yard Drain Maintenance Tips: